SAP-archive/cloud-workflow-codejam/exercises/09/readme.md

 _Note: The user assignment is case sensitive, so it's important that you specify your username with a capital letter at the beginning, for example `P2001351149` not `p2001351149`._

-_Note: Within the context of the trial account you are using (with only a single user - you - available), it makes sense to specify yourself as a recipient of the user task items.In other situations this could be a calculated value, or the "Group" property could be used instead._
+_Note: Within the context of the trial account you are using (with only a single user - you - available), it makes sense to specify yourself as a recipient of the user task items.
+In other situations this could be a calculated value, or the "Group" property could be used instead._

 ### 3. Create a new workflow instance and check the User Task